ajreynol/rexec_cvc4/README.md

 # Background:

+### Basics

 The script `rexec` is used for managing multiple simultaneous builds of cvc4 via remote machine(s).
 It handles:
 - Multiple copies of the cvc4 source,
 - Multiple build configurations for each of these sources (e.g. prod/debug).

+The client script works in cooperation with a server script `lexec_lnx`, which can be installed on the remote machine via `rexec remotehost install-server`.

+### Setup

 As an example, say we want:

 * Two working copies of the cvc4 git repository: `exp` for experimental and `stb` for stable.
-* Two build configurations: `debug` and `prod` for production.
+* Two build configurations: `debug` and `prod`.

-On the local machine, the user maintains the following directories, assuming a local home directory `localhome`:
+On the local machine, the developer maintains the following working directories, assuming a local home directory `localhome`:

 * `localhome/cvc4-stb/`
-* `localhome/cvc4-exp/`
 * `localhome/build-cvc4/stb/prod/`
 * `localhome/build-cvc4/stb/debug/`
+* `localhome/cvc4-exp/`
 * `localhome/build-cvc4/exp/prod/`
 * `localhome/build-cvc4/exp/debug/`

-The first two contain working git clones of a (fork of) the cvc4 repo, which will be syncronized pairwise between local and remote(s).
-The latter four contain (optionally, in case of loss of connection to remote machines) contain local build files for the corresponding (source, build configuration), which can be initialized by `configure_cvc4_local` running from the local source directories.
+The first and fourth contain working git clones of a (fork of) the cvc4 repo.

-The user may issue remote calls from the local build directories, where the current directory determines the remote (source, build configuration) copies.
+The developer may issue git commands as usual in these directories, as desired.

+The other four directories are working directories for issuing remote build commands.
 For example, running:

 * `rexec remoteHost configure`

-in working directory `localhome/build/stb/prod` runs the configure.sh for using the source directory remoteHome/cvc4-stb with build configuration "prod".
+in working directory `localhome/build/stb/prod` runs a call to configure the source directory `remoteHome/cvc4-stb` with build configuration `prod` on the remote machine `remoteHost`.

+Note that the local build directories may optionally contain local build files for the corresponding (source, build configuration) pairs.
+They can be initialized by `configure_cvc4_local` running from the local source directories.
+This is important in the case of loss of connection with remote machine(s), in which case the developer can resort to building locally in the standard way (e.g. `make regress`).

+TODO: automatic setup of remote git.

-The script allows for commands that test cvc4 (e.g. `regress`).
+The script allows for commands for testing cvc4 (e.g. `regress`) on the given remote machine(s).
 It also supports for creating and copying static binaries to the local machine (`rinstall`) with a naming schema.
 In particular, a successful `rinstall` command from `localhome/build/stb/debug/` will generate the static binary `debug-stb-cvc4` on the local machine.

-TODO: automatic setup of remote git.

 # Usage